mithunkumarc/learning_rust/notes/doc_understanding_ownership.md

 * To illustrate the rules of ownership, we need a data type that is more complex “Data Types” like string/object(struct).
 * The types covered previously are of a known size(primitive types), can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
 * But we want to look at data that is stored on the heap(object) and explore how Rust knows when to clean up that data, and the String type is a great example.
+* We’ll concentrate on the parts of String that relate to ownership.
+These aspects also apply to other complex data types, whether they are provided by the standard library or created by you.
+* We’ve already seen string literals, where a string value is hardcoded into our program.

+       let s = "hello"; // also called as &str, you will see later

+* String literals are convenient, but they aren’t suitable for every situation in which we may want to use text.
+One reason is that they’re immutable.
+Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?
+For these situations, Rust has a second string type, String.
+This type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
+You can create a String from a string literal using the from function, like so:

+       let s = String::from("hello");